GoogleCloudPlatform/functions-framework/README.md

 ### No eTag Header

 To prevent caching, by default, the Functions Framework should *not* send an `etag` header in the HTTP response.

-## Legacy Events (Signature Type: `event`)

-The Functions Framework **may** support signature type `events`.
-This signature supports non-CloudEvent style events.
-Your function have must use the following signature:

-- 1st parameter `data`
-- 2nd parameter `context`

-Where the parameters have the contents detailed in [background functions](https://cloud.google.com/functions/docs/writing/background#function_parameters).

 ## Configuration